Lanjelin/unraid/README.md

 # [Plex Transcoding to RAM](https://github.com/Lanjelin/unraid/tree/main/plex-ram-transcode#plex-transcoding-to-ram)

 Save your drives, let Plex use a (limited) part of your ram as cache when transcoding.
+Found in [this thread](https://forums.unraid.net/topic/35878-plex-guide-to-moving-transcoding-to-ram/page/9/#comment-760549) by digging the unraid forums.